bgamari/ghc-wiki-import/platforms.md

-**\*S1** Goetz Isenmann [
-reports](http://www.haskell.org/pipermail/glasgow-haskell-users/2009-November/017961.html) that GHCi is currently unable to load compiled code that refers to errno.

 **\*S2** but see [\#591](https://gitlab.staging.haskell.org/ghc/ghc/issues/591)

 **\*S3** registerised in the past up to GHC 7.0.4 release, then unregisterised due to removal of registerised -fvia-C way (mangler)